ronaldbradford/aws-tutorial/rds/create-mysql-aurora-cluster.md

       sleep 3
     done

+## Warning
-    # While the AWS Free tier provides for a t2.micro instance for RDS, this instance class is not supported for RDS Aurora
+While the AWS Free tier provides for a t2.micro instance for RDS, this instance class is not supported for RDS Aurora.
+You can see the list of valid bustable instance types for the MySQL version with:

     aws rds describe-orderable-db-instance-options --engine ${ENGINE} --engine-version ${MYSQL_VERSION} --query '*[].DBInstanceClass' | grep db.t

+For each MySQL version you will need to verify which instance types are supported.
+See <a href="mysql-aurora-major-upgrade.md">Aurora MySQL Major Upgrade</a> for example difference with this tutorial.

+## Tip
+New instance types are regularly added, for example the t4g instance type was just announced when this tutorial was created.

 # Validation of your new RDS Cluster

+Your RDS cluster will not be accessible from your local machine if you performed the setup.
+The tutorial <a href="../ec2/create-an-assessible-instance.md">Create an Internet Accessible EC2 instance in your VPC</a> provides an example of how to be ableo to connect to with a client program.

-    # Each RDS Clusters has at least two endpoints, one endpoint that connects to the Writer instance,
+    # Each RDS Clusters has at least two endpoints, one endpoint that connects to the Writer instance
-    # and one endpoint that connects in a round-robin to all Reader instances.
-When there are no reader instances, this points to the Writer.
+    # and one reader endpoint that connects in a round-robin to all Reader instances.
+    # When there are no reader instances, this points to the Writer.
     CLUSTER_ENDPOINT=$(aws rds describe-db-clusters --db-cluster-identifier ${CLUSTER_ID} --query '*[].Endpoint' --output text)
     CLUSTER_READER_ENDPOINT=$(aws rds describe-db-clusters --db-cluster-identifier ${CLUSTER_ID} --query '*[].ReaderEndpoint' --output text)

-    # This will ensure our Security Group is correctly configured
+    # This will ensure the security group(s) for the cluster is appropriately configured
     nc -vz ${CLUSTER_ENDPOINT} 3306

-    # This is an insecure means of connecting to mysql, passing the password on the command line.
-Used only for demostration purposes.
+    # This is an insecure means of connecting to MySQL by passing the password on the command line.
+Used only for cut/paste repeatable demonstration purposes.
     docker run -it --rm mysql mysql -h${CLUSTER_ENDPOINT} -u${MYSQL_USER} -p${MYSQL_PASSWD} -e "SELECT @@aurora_server_id,  @@aurora_version, VERSION(), USER(), @@innodb_read_only;"
     docker run -it --rm mysql mysql -h${CLUSTER_READER_ENDPOINT} -u${MYSQL_USER} -p${MYSQL_PASSWD} -e "SELECT @@aurora_server_id,  @@aurora_version, VERSION(), USER(), @@innodb_read_only;"